Skip to content

 HitKeep does not import historical GA4 data.
 The recommended approach is to run both in parallel for 2-4 weeks, validate that HitKeep’s reports cover your needs, then remove the GA4 tag.
 HitKeep’s ecommerce events use GA4-inspired naming (purchase, begin_checkout, add_to_cart, view_item), so the tracking instrumentation is familiar.

-HitKeep is designed to make GDPR compliance simpler: cookie-less by default, self-hosted or EU-hosted cloud, no third-party data transfers.
+HitKeep is designed to make GDPR compliance simpler: cookie-less by default, self-hosting or EU-hosted cloud, and fewer third-party analytics transfers.
 But GDPR compliance is a legal determination that depends on your deployment and consent approach.
 Read the Compliance Overview for the full picture.

 Yes.
 HitKeep uses cookie-less tracking by default.
 The current tracker uses sessionStorage for session continuity, which is not a cookie, but should still be evaluated under PECR / ePrivacy rules depending on your jurisdiction.